a PLACE you will fall in love with

 Vestiges of prehistoric and protohistoric settlements, Punic remains, Roman Shipwrecks, with the second oldest salt pans in the world … A place where time stops and the traveler wonder.
 Monuments, unique buildings and deeply-rooted local fairs in a land you will fall in love with.

-The salt pans of Sa Vall or Colònia de Sant Jordi are the second oldest in the world (4th century BC) since their exploitation was initiated by the Punic merchants.
+The salt pans of Sa Vall or the ones from Colònia de Sant Jordi date from the 4th century BC and they are the second oldest in the world since they were exploited by the Punic merchants.
 Salt continued to be the main source of interest for Romans, Byzantines, Arabs and Christians.
-These same salt pans would explain the etymological origin of the municipality “Ses Salines”.
-Its extraction is still done today with traditional methods during the month of August.
+These same salt pans and it’s importance would explain the etymological origin of Ses Salines.

 Fairs & Fiestas

 SANT JORDI FESTIVITIES